How to fix a Predator 212 that is not starting

 4. Check if your Spark Plug is working Properly

-It is possible that the engine’s cylinder is getting the air and fuel but the spark plug isn’t working, which would still result in the engine not starting since there will be no spark to ignite the air-fuel mixture.
+It is possible that the engine’s cylinder is getting the air and fuel but their is no spark to ignite the air-fuel mixture.

 5. Compression Test

-Even the spark plug is working perfectly?
+Even the spark plug works as it’s supposed to?
 Now that you have confirmed that the air-fuel is reaching the combustion chamber and the spark is getting generated, there can only be two more problems now.

 Either the air-fuel mix is getting leaked from the chamber during compression or the valves are not opening and closing at the right moment (or not opening at all).